LivePersonInc/developer-center/pages/documents/Historical Data/Messaging Interactions API/methods/conversations.md

-summary              | Contains information about the conversation's summary.                         | container sdes                 | List of Engagement Attributes.                                                 | container responseTime         | Response time                                                                  | container
+summary              | Contains information about the conversation's summary.                         | container sdes                 | List of Engagement Attributes.                                                 | container responseTime         | Response time                                                                  | container dialogs              | Contains information about the different dialogs for the current conversation. | container

 _Conversation info_